ibm-apiconnect/pot/labs/lab3.md

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab3/2.png)

-1. You will need the `API Target URL`that is returned in the next lab.

-3. **Highlight** the contents of the `API target urls:` value and then copy to the clipboard
+3. **Note** the contents of the `API target urls:` this value will be automatically propagated into a property called `runtime-url`  and placed into your `invoke` policy within the API Assembly.
+This is what will tell the runtime which back-end service to call.
+No further action on your part is required to configure this step.

     ![](https://github.com/ibm-apiconnect/pot/raw/gh-pages/images/lab3/3.png)

-1. Paste the contents into a file on your system somewhere (e.g. Notepad, notes etc).
-Be sure to save this and keep it handy for the next lab.

     {% include note.html content="
         Note that your API Target URL will be different for your application and is unique to you.
         <br/><br/>
         You will not be able to test your application until you actually expose it as an API as it creates a specific TLS-Profile that only your specific API Connect instance can use.
+You can confirm these changes by going into the API Assembly and clicking on the Assemble button.
+Open up the Invoke step and you will be able to see what was created.
         <br/><br/>
-        This will be used in the next lab.
     " %}

 ## Conclusion

 In this lab you learned: